z-lu2017/TOR-RPKI/ARTIFACT-EVALUATION.md

 All scripts have been tested on a VM with 1 vcpu and 16 GB of RAM.
 The estimated total time to run provided scripts should not exceed 72 hours.
 The estimated storage requirement is at least 100 GB.

 ### Hardware Requirements
-For artifact evaluation, our code uses a portion of the total data to demonstrate functionality.
-If reviewer chooses to run all datasets, the storage will require at least 308 GB.
-Additionally, Shadow simulations on a larger scale will require significantly more RAM.
+For artifact evaluation, our code uses a portion of the total data (2 weeks out of 4 months) to demonstrate functionality.
+Minimum storage required for running the experiment using 2 weeks of data is 100 GB and the total storage required for running the experiement using 4 months of data is 308 GB.

 ### Software Requirements
 All required packages are listed on the github page and are publicly available.
 All required packages are installed on the VM.